koenswinkelswfw/whofundswho/README.md

    - This will create a folder named `dist`.

 3. **Open Chrome's Extension Manager:**
-   - In Chrome, navigate to `chrome://extensions/` by typing it into the address bar and pressing Enter.
+   - In Chrome, navigate to `chrome://extensions/` by typing it into the address bar and pressing Enter, or by navigating to it in the browser's menu.

 4. **Enable Developer Mode:**
    - In the top right corner of the Extensions page, toggle the **"Developer mode"** switch to the **"On"** position.